diangamichael/WeaponDetection-2/README.md

 - Download URL's using the links from S3

-- Store images in S3

 ## 3. Annotate images

+- copy all the images from the ImageCollection folder to ML folder

+`% cp -a ImageCollection/images/*.jpeg  ML/images`

+- Remove duplicate/unwanted images

-- Annotate by hand all the Gun images stored in S3
+- Annotate by hand all the images using LabelImg

 ## 4. Train Model with annotated images

+- Get model from TensorFlow 2 Detection Model Zoo (SSD MobileNet V2 FPNLite 320x320)

+This model will pre-process (resize, augmentation) our pictures and do post-processing for us.

+- Install TensorFlow Object Detection API

 ## 5. Test Model